-Three months after the collision, she started to limp with her right foreleg.
-The diagnosis of her vet was that she twisted her ankle, or that it bothered her somehow, and with a super strong painkiller, it seemed that the discomfort was under control.
+Three months after the collision, she started limping on her right foreleg.
+The vet diagnosed her with a twisted ankle, or something similar, and gave her a super strong painkiller.
+The discomfort seemed under control.

-About two weeks later, realising that she still was not walking properly and that every once in a while she was also lifting her right leg, I decided to consult with a back specialist.
-It is then that I found an Orthomanual vet - Dr. Aharon in Noorden.
-Mizska, who does all she can to avoid humans in white coats, certainly when they come in pairs (Dr. Aharon and her intern), felt immediately relieved and free after the first treatment, pouncing around in circles, like a puppy.
-As happy as can be, we went back home.
-I could feel that even her skin felt more relaxed after her treatment.
+About two weeks later, realising she was still not walking properly and would lift up her right leg every so often, I decided to consult a back specialist.
+That is when I found the orthomanual vet, Dr Aharon in Noorden.
+Mizska, who normally does all she can to avoid humans in white coats, certainly when they come in pairs (Dr Aharon was working with an intern), felt immediately relieved and carefree after the first treatment, pouncing around in circles like a puppy.
+As happy as can be, we returned home.
+Even her skin felt more relaxed after her treatment.

-I felt ashamed for not having noticed her injury and taking her to an Orthomanual vet three months earlier, even though I myself rush to the office of my Orthomanual doctor’s office whenever I feel the slightest pain.
+We visited Dr Aharon for a final check-up, at which we could conclude that everything was still fine.
+I felt ashamed for not noticing her injury and not taking her to an orthomanual vet three months earlier, because I myself rush to my orthomanual doctor whenever I feel the slightest pain.

 You do wonderful work.
-The consultation by itself if worth the while as a positive experience for a dog who is not a fan of humans in white coats!.
+The consultation alone is worthwhile as a positive experience for dogs who are not fans of humans in white coats!